 Plowing, at least for our ancestors and farmers, removed the necessity to live a nomadic life.
 The seemingly simple idea of plowing allowed our ancestors to have a steadier way of life, collect and store foods, and develop civilizations in the area they resided.
 Because plowing continued to improve, they managed to harvest more foods than they needed, leading to the thought of trading.

-Up until the early 20th century, people harvested ice and snow during the winter to keep their homes at a comfortable temperature during hot summer days to come.
+Up until the early 20th century, ice and snow useful natural elements to help preserve foods and medicines.
 Ice-making machines were available but mainly used in large factories and breweries.
 Home refrigerators became typical household appliances in the 1920s following the development of environmentally-safe chemicals used to refrigerate.